jmigueprieto/baton/README.md

 Baton will raise an error.
 This helps to catch errors early, before they cause problems in your running workflow.

 However, keep in mind that when executing in Conductor these types won't be enforced.
-Think of it as type-erasure.
+Think of this as type-erasure.

-## Code generations
+## Code generators

-Last but not least when defining metadata (workflows and tasks) in Baton these definitions could be used to generate project templates in other languages like Java, Python, C#, etc. (WIP).
+Last but not least when defining Tasks in Baton these definitions could be used to generate project templates containing workers with their respective inputs and outputs in languages like Java, Python, C#, etc. (WIP).
-These project templates will contain workers with the expected input and output.